 How do you know it didn’t work?
 Perhaps it’s still in pre-manifestation?
 Impatience and lack of trust in the process are magick-dampeners.
-Next time have a read of this article, How To Begin Witchcraft: Casting Spells first.
+Next time, read How To Begin Witchcraft: Casting Spells.
 Understand that the success of the spell depends on how you get into alignment with your desired outcome.
 You have to feel it into reality.
 This is why many witches create or follow complex rituals.
 They are designed to raise consciousness and increase the emotional energy that sets spells alight.

 What is a White Witch?